The Super Pink Moon In Libra Is Good News For Your Relationships

 It's no secret that Libras are real social butterflies.
 After all, both Cardi B and Kim Kardashian were born into the air sign.
-And with the full moon entering the sign of the scales on April 7, it's time for us to embrace our inner Libras and seek balance in our relationships.
+And with the full moon entering the sign of the scales today, it's time for us to embrace our inner Libras and seek balance in our relationships.

 Advertisement